 Tables with large quantities of data had readability issues on mobile or tablet screens.
 These types of tables were frequently cut off in smaller screens or user needed to scroll sideways in order to read the full content of the tables.
 This type of non-user-friendly experience can decrease a customers' engagement with content, causing them to abandon a page because it is not readable on a site that is otherwise mobile-optimized.

 Responsive table viewing

-From now on, newly created tables that look like this on larger screens:
+Newly created tables look like this on larger screens:

-The launch date for responsive tables is July 14, 2016.
+If you created tables prior to July 14, 2016, the release of responsive tables, those tables need to be re-formatted to become responsive.
 Read our articles on how responsive tables are displayed and how to adapt your current tables to the new responsive layout to leverage the benefits of responsive content.